SailFish17/Challenge-1_Kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 There were multiple challenges to reviewing this data set including;

--the inability to logon to the data source (Canvas site),
+-the inability to logon to the course site (Canvas site),

--being booted from the data site (Canvas),
+-being booted from the course site multiple times (Canvas),

--Webpages only displaying half a page,
+-Course webpages only displaying half a page,

 -the inability to see the whole page and the need to use a slider located just above the rubric to see the column of text (Canvas),